 Try Out The Debt Snowball Method to Repay Bills

-If you’re worried about how to stick to paying off debt, you can try out debt snowball method.
-Here’s how to do it.
+If you’re worried about how to stick to paying off debt, you can try out debt snowball method (or take a vindictive approach to your debt) Here’s how to do it.

 - Start by listing your debts from the lowest outstanding balance to the highest one.

 - Focus your efforts on the debt with the smallest payoff balance and and pay a little extra on it as often as you can.

 - Make only minimum payments on all of your other debts.